 Use Google Analytics with GMB

 To measure the effectiveness of your Google My Business listing, you can use urchin tracking module (UTM) codes to accurately track how much traffic comes from your listing to the main domain on your business website.
 Here’s how to set it up.

 - List a website for each location on a GMB listing.
 Users see this as that “Website” button on a GMB and map listing.
 Here’s an example:

 - Some marketers use this to link back to the brand’s homepage.
 Don’t make the same mistake.

 With that URL, you can segment any traffic that comes through the listing and see its effectiveness by the number of triggered Google Analytics goals.
 Some example goals include the number of reservations, menu views, and take-out orders placed.

 The benefits of tracking this behavior are huge.
-Local search traffic accounts for 35% of all search traffic.
 Analyzing the traffic, leads, and conversions referred to a brand’s site through its GMB listing provides a rich vein of marketing data that can help optimize a business.

 Test these new initiatives, and do whatever you can to get that low-funnel traffic to convert.